millanek/Dsuite/README.md

                                         D values for trios arranged according to these relationships will be output in a file with _tree.txt suffix
 -n, --run-name                          run-name will be included in the output file name
 ```
+#### Output:
+The output files with suffixes  `BBAA.txt`, `Dmin.txt`, and optionally `tree.txt` (if the `-t` option was used) contain the results: D-statistics and unadjusted p-values.
+Please read the manuscript for information about the differences between these files.

 ### DtriosCombine - Combine results from Dtrios runs across genomic regions (e.g. per-chromosome)
 ```